Q-Fly: An Optical Interconnect for Modular Quantum Computers: Prototype Implementation

 \subsection{Evaluation of the Prototype}

-First, we evaluated the SPDC photon pairs produced at each node.
-At node $x$~($x=A,B,C$), by installing the polarization analyzer to the optical path of photon $x_1$ and directly connecting the SMF to the SNSPD without sending the photon to the repeater node, we performed the quantum state tomography of the photon pair in modes $x_1$ and $x_2$.
+We evaluated the SPDC photon pairs produced at each node $x$~($x=A,B,C$) by installing the polarization analyzer into the optical path of photon $x_1$ and directly connecting the SMF to the SNSPD.
+We performed quantum state tomography on photons in modes $x_1$ and $x_2$.
 Using the iterative maximum likelihood method, we reconstructed the density operator $\rho$~\cite{PhysRevA.64.052312}.
 The result for node A is shown in Fig.~\ref{fig:Density matrix}.
 The fidelities of the photon pairs prepared at nodes A, B and C are $0.94\pm 0.02$, $0.94\pm 0.01$ and $0.88\pm 0.01$, respectively.
 These results show that our nodes successfully prepare highly entangled states.

-Next, we performed the Hong-Ou-Mandel~(HOM) experiment to adjust the optical delays of the photons arriving from the different nodes~\cite{hong-PhysRevLett.59.2044}.
-For example, for the HOM interference between the photons at modes $A_1$ and $B_1$, the H-polarized photons are mixed by measuring the V-polarized photons at modes $A_2$ and $B_2$.
-The experimental result of the HOM dip is shown in Fig.~\ref{fig:HOM dip}.
-From the best fit to the experimental data with Gaussian functions, the visibility of the HOM interference between the photons from modes $A_1$ and $B_1$ is estimated to be $0.77\pm 0.08$.
-Similar experiments related to modes $(B, C)$ and $(C, A)$ were performed.
-The visibilities of the HOM experiments are $0.68\pm 0.04$ and $0.67\pm 0.18$, respectively.

-Finally, we performed entanglement swapping.
-In the experiment, we set the position of the ODL to the bottom of the dip.
-We reconstructed the density operators of the two-photon states after the entanglement swapping related to mode pairs $(A, B)$, $(B, C)$ and $(C, A)$.
-The result for mode pair $(A, B)$ is shown in Fig.~\ref{fig:Entanglement swapping}.
+Finally, we performed entanglement swapping as shown in Fig.~\ref{fig:Entanglement_swapping_diagram}.
+First, we set the position of the ODL to maximize the Hong-Ou-Mandel (HOM) visibility (see App.~\ref{sec:tuning-appendix}).
+We reconstructed the density operators of the two-photon states $(A, B)$, $(B, C)$ and $(C, A)$.
+The result for pair $(A, B)$ is shown in Fig.~\ref{fig:Density matrix}.
 The fidelities of the states are $0.64\pm 0.08$, $0.61\pm 0.06$, and $0.60\pm 0.07$, respectively.
-The values are much higher than 0.5.
-Thus, we conclude that entanglement swapping with the switching operation was successfully demonstrated.
+The values are well above 0.5, the minimum threshold for a pair of qubits to be entangled.